 “Unless you really trust your agent, find your own inspector,” says Dean Norrie, Director of Savvy Houz Inspections, Christchurch 2020.

 Hiring someone who’s certified by a professional organization can give you a bit more assurance that the inspector is knowledgeable.
-Certification from MBIE, LBP builder for instance, a Government regulated New Zealand Organization or Self regulated professional bodies like the NZIBI and NZCB is a good start to look.
+Certification from MBIE, LBP builder for instance, a Government regulated New Zealand Organization or Self regulated professional bodies like the MIANZ and NZCB is a good start to look.

 Compare; Sample Inspection Reports.